1on1pt/JPX_Tokyo_Stock_Exchange_Prediction/README.md

 **Although Team Members had a *Primary Role*, each contributed to all aspects of this final project.**

-## Selected Topic - Analysis of Stock Performance in the Tokyo Stock Exchange
+## Selected Topic - Analysis of Stock Performance
 Using machine learning models to predict the performance of stocks from the JPX Tokyo Stock Exchange and rank the stocks from highest to lowest expected returns.

 ## Reason for Selected Topic